Plays

 Jake: Have you been back, ever been back?

-Charlie:…. but then suddenly… suddenly… things got better.
+Charlie: But then suddenly… things got better.
 I’m spotting this girl….

 Jake: (derisory)(not believing a word of it) Annie?
 Annie Histamine?
 There to take care….of the dregs, the rag weeds, the pollen?
 Nice to sneeze you?